-Nurses at Mount Sinai initiate collaborative partnerships on behalf of the patients and families we serve: The support of clinical leaders nourishes the model of relationship-centered care and fosters professional advancement and continuous improvement in our quality of care.
+Mount Sinai Nursing initiate collaborative partnerships on behalf of the patients and families they serve.
+The support of clinical leaders nourishes the model of relationship-centered care and fosters professional advancement and continuous improvement in our quality of care.

-We are dedicated to providing the education and support essential to our nurses’ success, while also fostering evidence-based practice, research, and scholarship.
-The Center for Nursing Research and Education at Mount Sinai is one of the only nursing centers established within a medical school nationally.
+They’re dedicated to providing the education and support essential to our nurses’ success, while also fostering evidence-based practice, research, and scholarship.
+The Center for Nursing Research and Innovation at Mount Sinai is one of the only nursing centers established within a medical school nationally.
 This provides many opportunities for nurses to engage more formally in educational and research initiatives that will help them advance professionally and contribute to quality patient care at Mount Sinai.